 Sure, you’ve thought about how to make your videos more successful, and that requires thinking about audience reception to a degree.
 But you’re likely thinking only about how thinks like your video title or topic is going to affect whether your audience clicks “play.”

 You need to think beyond these things and consider what your audience members are thinking when they see your video, and what they are looking for before they even come across it.
-What does Joe Internet User want to see when he clicks “play?”
+What does someone want to see when they click “play?”
 When you have the answer to that and can deliver it, that’s when you are going to be truly successful with your content.

 Here’s what we’ve found that most people are looking for when they are watching videos: